scoresvideos

 • Evidence-based medicine and clinical decision support tools guide treatment decisions (clinical pathways, order sets)

-• Patient and caregiver engagement programs promote active participation in healthcare (patient portals, tools)
+• Patient and caregiver engagement programs promote active participation in healthcare (patient portals, shared decision-making tools)

 • Care coordination and management processes ensure seamless transitions between providers (care navigators, transition coaches)